server-os/server-image/src/dockerinit/README.md

 property to your internal_metadata.
 Doing so will kill ipmgmtd after configuring the interfaces.
 In LX zones you will still be able to list interfaces (using `ip addr`) but not make any changes to network configuration.
-In SmartOS zones you will not be able to read or write network configuration.
+In ServerOS zones you will not be able to read or write network configuration.

 ## Specifying commands